Dai's Shed, Pembrokeshire - windy Sunday, cold fingers as I drew.

 Last week on BBC's Autumnwatch a viewer sent in a photograph of some moth eggs.
 The presenters couldn't identify them, so they asked for experts to email the answer.
 As this was happening, one of the crew suggested that years ago they'd have let the eggs hatch, reared the caterpillars, and arrived at the answer the hard way.

 At which point Chris Packham made an aside which struck me as interesting.
 Yes, he asserted, and that's the difference between acquiring knowledge and simply finding information!

 My first response was negative.

-I'm suspicious of the rather Protestant notion that information which isn't hard won is somehow less valuable than that which comes more easily.
+I'm suspicious of the rather Protestant notion that information which isn't hard-won is somehow less valuable than that which comes more easily.
 In the early days of the Internet this view was especially rife - but who would want to go back to the days when Encyclopaedia Britannica was the oracle?
-And how many of us went along to the library every week to to turn its dusty pages?
+And how many of us went along to the library every week to turn its dusty pages?